Hoshaiah/demo-commit/cs-facts.md

 - **2025-06-29:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-06-29:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-06-29:** Binary search runs in O(log n) time but requires the input to be sorted first.
+- **2025-06-29:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.